What is College Reading Instruction?

 College-level reading poses myriad challenges to Long Beach City College students, from increased complexity and sophistication in vocabulary, syntax, and organization to increased levels of abstraction in the text written by academics.
 A college education is meant to expand and challenge, but the heightened tasks of textual comprehension can be daunting to many of our students.

 Yes, there is a problem.
 Is there a solution?
 LBCC reading courses are the essence of student support at our college, hastening the achievement of students’ goals and dreams.
 We, therefore, earnestly exhort incoming students to take LBCC reading courses early in their program.
-While we cannot bring a student who tests at, for example, a sixth-grade level to proficiency in four semesters, we can markedly improve all students’ reading comprehension, and, thus, their success in content areas.

 The reading process is not linear, and neither is its instruction.
 However, guiding students to improve comprehension of text is both systematic and full of variety and creativity.
 Such balance includes the following research-based strategies that are always linked to meaning because mere decoding is not reading; “reading” is always a meaning-based thinking process.